• Access

 Explore Patterns for your Cricut Stickers

 You will find many patterns to choose from.
-Since they don’t have a code I can’t show which I one used; So, you’ll need to scroll down until you find it.
+Since they don’t have a code, I can’t show which one was used; So, you’ll need to scroll down until you find it.

-When you find the pattern you want to use, make sure to explore the editing options of it as well.
+When you find the pattern you want to use, make sure to explore the editing options.

 Step 3 – Add Text and Images